 If our operating performance declines, we may be required to obtain waivers from the lender under the loan agreements to avoid defaults thereunder.
-If we are not able to obtain such waivers, our creditors could exercise their rights upon default.
+If we are not able to obtain such waivers, our creditors could

 Our obligations to Centurion Financial Trust are secured by a security interest in substantially all of our assets, if we default on those obligations, the lender could foreclose on our assets.